Skip to Main Content

 Masking the taste

-The dispersed or crushed tablet will taste bitter so it can be helpful to use a strongly flavoured drink (e.g. blackcurrant cordial) or food (e.g. jam, apple sauce, yoghurt) that the child likes:
+The dispersed or crushed tablet will taste bitter.
+Consider using a strongly flavoured drink such as blackcurrant cordial or food such as jam, apple sauce or yoghurt that the child likes:

-• use a small amount of food or drink (e.g. a teaspoonful) so you can be sure the child eats it all and swallows the whole dose
+• use a small amount (a teaspoonful) of food or drink, so you can be sure the child swallows it all and gets the whole dose

-• it might be helpful to use an oral syringe for liquids
+• consider using an oral syringe for liquids

 • after mixing the crushed tablet with food or drink, give it straight away